Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Estimation of the merger rate density

-For a given population of compact binaries, we simulate $N_{\rm mock}$ number of binaries, out of which, $N_{\rm det}$ are detected, based on the chosen detection threshold.
-The time during which these binaries in the mock population are expected to merger is:
+For a given population of compact binaries, we simulate $N_{\rm mock}$ number of binaries, of which $N_{\rm det}$ are detected based on the chosen detection threshold.
+The expected time taken for these binaries in the mock population to merge is

-$N_{\rm yr}$ is the number of mergers per year calculated by integrating the merger rate density given by Equation (\ref{Rofi}).
-The merger rate density $R_{\rm mer}$ for each a given population is calculated for the time $T_{\rm mock}$.
+where $N_{\rm yr}$ is the number of mergers per year calculated by integrating the merger rate density given by Equation (\ref{Rofi}).
+The merger rate density $R_{\rm mer}$ for a given population is calculated for the time $T_{\rm mock}$:

 where $N_{(z_i,z_{i+1})}$ is the number of mergers in a redshift bin $[z_i:z_{i+1}]$.